 Due to the linguistic and cultural challenges of studying abroad in Russia, it will be particularly important for you to organize your study abroad experience through an accredited program that will provide you with a lot of infrastructure (embassy contact, a residency director, etc.).
 For this reason, the UI Russian Department is adamant that their students travel through The American Councils Advanced Russian Language and Area Studies Program, a linguistic and cultural immersion program based at universities in Moscow, St. Petersburg, and Vladimir.

-Two years of college-level Russian is required.
+Two years of college-level Russian are required.
 A program orientation is held in Washington D.C. prior to departure for Russia.

-According to Peggy Mills, ACTR's Language and Area Studies Program boasts a 99.9% acceptance rate of UI students who are well-known and well-liked at participating unversities.
-Further, because it is an accredited program, participants rarely have trouble transferring study abroad credit when they return to the UI.
+According to Peggy Mills, ACTR's Language and Area Studies Program boasts a 99.9% acceptance rate of UI students who are well-known and well-liked at participating universities.
+Furthermore, because it is an accredited program, participants rarely have trouble transferring study abroad credit when they return to the UI.

 Current and complete information about the program, as well as application instructions, can be found at the ACTR study abroad web page.
 Also be sure to attend the ACTR information session hosted by the UI Russian Language Program (usually in the winter or early spring).

-Before or after mailing an application to ACTR, students must consult with Peggy Mills and Study Abroad Advisor Maria Hope concerning UI registration, financial aid, and other procedures.
-To schedule an appointment with Peggy Mills, email her at firstname.lastname@example.org.
-To schedule an appointment with Maria Hope, contact the receptionist for the Office for Study Abroad at 335-0353.
+Before or after mailing an application to ACTR, students must consult with Peggy Mills and Study Abroad Advisor Kerby Boschee concerning UI registration, financial aid, and other procedures.
+To schedule an appointment with Peggy Mills, email her at email@example.com.
+To schedule an appointment with Kerby Boschee, contact the Study Abroad office at 319-335-0353.